Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 First and foremost, show up a little early.
-Don't get there right as their about to get it all going and then have to scramble to catch up with everybody.
-Get there with plenty of time to sign in, take a little jog, play light catch with a partner, and loosen up on your own a little bit.
+Don't get there right as they're about to get it all going and then have to scramble to catch up with everybody.
+Get to the tryout with plenty of time to sign in, take a little jog, play light catch with a partner, and loosen up on your own a little bit.

 You need to walk in and look like a player, whether or not you have a ton of experience.
 Coaches will look more favorably on you if you look like you belong right from the start.

-Don't come to tryouts and try to play "up" for the coaches or do your best imitation of Jacoby Ellsbury in center field.
+Don't come to tryouts and try to play "up" for the coaches or do your best imitation of Mike Trout in center field.
 Just play your game, and let the game come to you.
-In other words, don't try to over play the tryout.
+In other words, don't try to overplay the tryout.
 Just wait for your opportunity to come to you, and then confidently perform your task the best you can.

-This covers a few things and they are probably more important than just playing well.
+This covers a few things that are probably more important than just playing well.

-- Be positive and confident.
 Don't sulk around if you make a mistake or roll your eyes when the coach tells you to run a conditioning drill.
 If a ball goes between your legs, step up and tell the coach to hit another one.
 If I could boil it all down to one single quality that I look for in a player, it's confidence.
 Don't be timid or shy and don't let an error ruin the rest of the drill.
 Forget about it, focus on the next one, and play with confidence.
-The way you respond to a mistake could show your character far more than the way you act when everything is perfect, making a good impression.
+The way you respond to a mistake could show your character far more than the way you act when everything is perfect, make a good impression.

-- Lastly, be a good teammate.
 Please don't read that as "be social."
 Tryouts are not the time for laughing and goofing around with your friends.
 You're there to do your job and focus on baseball, so do that.
 However, do be a good teammate.
 Give encouragement to your friends or group mates if they mess up, communicate well in group drills, and try your best to help them succeed as well.
-If you're doing one hop drills with a partner, give them good hops that they can field well.
+If you're doing one-hop drills with a partner, give them good hops that they can field well.
 Coaches will see you being a good teammate, and it matters.
-A lot.

 It sounds like cliché advice, but this is actually more important than you might think.
 Coaches want to see that you like the game and want to be there.
 They want to see that you're having fun playing baseball.